carbon-design-system/carbon/packages/styles/docs/sass.md

 be set by wrapping the affected content in a container with the appropriate layout classes set.
 The container must always have the base css class (`.#{$prefix}--layout`) applied.
 Any other class is optional and targeted towards a layout token group.
-Right now, two groups exist: `size` and `density`.
+Currently, two groups exist: `size` and `density`.
 To define a group's setting, follow the structure of `.#{$prefix}--layout--group-step` with the details below (e.g.
 `.#{$prefix}--layout--size-lg`):